- 1 How To Compare

-Evenness of Grind
+Evenness of Grinding

 Electric grinders tend to make more noise than manual ones.
 If you must have an electric grinder, you should know that you will pay more for a quiet unit than a noisy one.

-If you use your grinder daily, you will have to spend more time cleaning.
+If you use yours daily, you will have to spend more time cleaning.
 Some units have small, tight corners that are hard to reach.
 Grinders that are low static units are also easier to clean because the fine powder does not stick to the hopper.
 Some units are easily disassembled and also dishwasher safe.